(industry is starting to move toward a 3.3-volt power

 One of the most important

-expressions for analyzing electrical circuits is Ohm's law (
+expressions for analyzing electrical circuits is Ohm's law (for the

 To understand this relationship,